 On your first night, you exfoliate.

 Dr. Bowe recommends a leave-on chemical exfoliator instead of a physical exfoliant that you would rinse off because physical exfoliants can be too tough on the skin.

-Currently, I’m use Paula’s Choice SKIN PERFECTING 2% BHA Liquid Salicylic Acid Exfoliant is an affordable product I discovered thanks to readers recommending it in our comments.
+Currently, I’m use Paula’s Choice SKIN PERFECTING 2% BHA Liquid Salicylic Acid Exfoliant.
+It’s an affordable product I discovered thanks to readers recommending it in our comments!